Gavin-The-Nub/nakawExt/basic_clone/README.md

 1. **Click Extension Icon**: When you click the extension icon, it immediately activates the simulator
 2. **Popup Closes**: The popup automatically closes after activation so you can see the simulator
 3. **Simulator Appears**: The device mockup appears on the current page with the content inside
+4. **Tab-Specific**: The extension only affects the tab where it was activated
-4. **Fallback Interface**: If activation fails, the popup shows the manual controls
+5. **Fallback Interface**: If activation fails, the popup shows the manual controls

 ## Fixed Issues